Pantaleon Alvarez: Animosity against the Catholic Church

-Close ties with the President
+Close ties with Rodrigo Duterte

 Alvarez, a longtime ally of President Rodrigo Duterte, became House Speaker right after the PDP–Laban reshuffled after the election results came out.

 Since then, Alvarez has backed Duterte on issues, like the Martial Law in Mindanao, the postponement of Barangay Elections, and Duterte's War on Drugs, which he even promoted to the ASEAN.

 There is general consensus that as long as Duterte is in power, Alvarez will remain a House Speaker.

 Many critics have expressed that other than having close ties with the President, Alvarez is ill-suited for his position as a Speaker, due to his ineffectiveness in uniting the house to pass bills on critical issues.

 Siargao land purchases

-The Speaker has multiple properties in Siargao, a popular tourist town known for its surfing area, with Government records showing that he owns at least 7 properties which have appreciated in value given the increasing popularity of the island.
+The Speaker has multiple properties in Siargao, a popular tourist town known for its surfing area, with Government records showing that he owns at least seven properties which have appreciated in value given the increasing popularity of the island.
 The Speaker, however, defended these land purchases, saying he purchased the properties years ago.

+Mindanao independence

+Alvarez have advocated for the secession of Mindanao from the Philippines.
+He reportedly held the stance as early as 2005 when Rodrigo Duterte, then the Mayor of Davao City, have advocates the Christian-majority portion of Mindanao to secede in the event President Gloria Macapagal Arroyo was deposed by a revolution or coup d'etat.
+Alvarez have advocated an independence declaration "with or without GMA".

+In November 2023, he proposed that Mindanao should push for independence if the national government continues to pursue its claim in the South China Sea dispute.
+In his opinion, pursuing the claim will drag Mindanao into an armed conflict if the national government continues its policy regarding China and expressed reluctance on the United States' commitment to side with the Philippines in a potential military confrontation.
+In January 2024, amidst a People's Initiative bid launched to revise the Philippine constitution, Duterte has said that Alvarez is planning to launch a signature campaign proposing Mindanao independence.

+Sedition allegations

+In April 2024, Alvarez called on the Armed Forces of the Philippines and the Philippine National Police to withdraw their support for President Bongbong Marcos, saying that his stance on the South China Sea dispute would lead to war.
+After his call was rejected by the military and led to an investigation by the Department of Justice for possible sedition, Alvarez apologised for his statements but denied that they constituted sedition.
+An ethics investigation was also opened by the House of Representatives over his remarks, which led to him being censured by the chamber on May 22.

 Personal life

 Alvarez's daughter Paola is the current PDP–Laban spokesperson as well as an Assistant Secretary in the Department of Finance.

-Duterte once jokingly claimed Alvarez is a Muslim, though there is no proof of such claim, and admitted to have fathered eight children from three different women out of wedlock.
+Duterte once jokingly claimed Alvarez is a Muslim, though there is no proof of such claim, and Alvarez admitted to have fathered eight children from three different women out of wedlock.
 Although legally married, he is in a relationship with Jennifer Vicencio.